 - Defended mobile game publisher ngmoco against claims of copyright infringement over a leading game for the iPhone.
 We quickly convinced the other side to drop its claims and acknowledge our client’s rights to continue distributing its game.

 - Defeated copyright infringement claims brought by IBM against Compuware in a lawsuit in the Eastern District of Michigan.
-The Court agreed with Compuware that IBM's claims were barred by the doctrine of laches, and granted summary judgment in Compuware's favor.
+The Court agreed with Compuware that IBM's claims were barred on equitable grounds and granted summary judgment in Compuware's favor.

 - Represented Symantec, BindView Development and BindView's former CEO in a copyright infringement case in federal court in San Francisco.
 Obtained summary judgment in favor of all defendants and defeated plaintiff's claims for fraud and breach of contract.

 - Defended Sun Microsystems and Storage Technology in a software copyright lawsuit.
 The court granted summary judgment for all defendants, finding that their use of the allegedly infringed software was licensed.
 The Court also awarded our clients attorneys’ fees after we defeated plaintiffs’ effort to revive the copyright claims in a second lawsuit.

 - Represented Brøderbund in the successful defense of a claim that an educational video game infringed plaintiff’s copyright in a children's educational television program.